 9. Iguana

-Native to tropical regions of Central America, Mexico, the Caribbean, and South America, iguanas are a species of herbivorous reptiles.
-They enjoy feeding on hibiscus, bougainvillea, orchids, bananas, and mango, according to the University of Florida Institute of Food and Agricultural Sciences Extension.
-Also, did you know that adult iguanas can survive without food for about a week?
-It’s true!
+Native to tropical areas of Central America, Mexico, the Caribbean, and South America, iguanas are herbivorous reptiles.
+They love feeding on hibiscus, bougainvillea, orchids, bananas, and mango, according to the University of Florida Institute of Food and Agricultural Sciences Extension.
+Adult iguanas can survive without food for about a week!

 10. Groundhog